 .
 Tabata times

-mentions that there is science in training in a community setting – it is called the “köhler effect
+mentions that there is studies done to understand why we push ourselves harder when training in a community setting, this phenomenon is called the “köhler effect

 “phenomenon that occurs when a person works harder as a member of a group than when working alone.”
 Köhler effect